HXMAN76/HXMAN76/README.md

 ###

 <p align="left">I am a code geek, trying to make myself better each day, I am open to learning new things.<br>👯 I’m looking to collaborate on AI DEVELOPMENT AND MACHINE LEARNING<br>🤝 I’m from India<br>🌱 I’m currently pursuing my undergraduate degree in AI</p>
+<h6 align="center">Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand</h6>

 ###